 If an application starts the claim request the Device Service queues this request and goes to a claim\pending state.
 It will not grant the claim until any operations still in its queue are finished (3,4,5).
+All requests are queued using a FIFO (first in first out) mechanism.
 After the claim was granted any connected DC is informed via a StatusEvent (6,7).
 From the moment the claim request arrives any incoming new requests from other application (8,9) are queued for execution after the release.
 Additional claim requests (14) have to wait for the release of the current claim.